hmartelb/Pix2Pix-Timbre-Transfer/README.md

 Audio synthesizer block diagram.
 The notes from the MIDI file and the notes from NSynth are combined into a synthesized output audio.
 </p>

-The procedure has been done with all the MIDI files in [Classical Music MIDI](https://www.kaggle.com/soumikrakshit/classical-music-midi) and with the following instruments from [The NSynth Dataset](https://magenta.tensorflow.org/datasets/nsynth) in the preset 0:
+The procedure has been done with all the MIDI files in [Classical Music MIDI](https://www.kaggle.com/soumikrakshit/classical-music-midi) and with the following instruments from [The NSynth Dataset](https://magenta.tensorflow.org/datasets/nsynth) in the note quality 0 (Bright):
 * keyboard_acoustic
 * guitar_acoustic
 * string_acoustic